tjdett/aorra-eresearch-2013/slides.md

 Note:
 So, a quick background on what these reef report cards are...

- - Water pollution - threat to Great Barrier Reef.
+ - Water pollution - major threat to Great Barrier Reef.
- - 40 catchments and 400 thousand square kilometers
+ - 40 catchments across 400 thousand square kilometers
    - waterways in the catchment area contain significant sediment and chemical run-off from farming and grazing.
-   - contaminated water -> reef
+   - contaminated water → reef
  - detrimental in a number of ways
    - interfering with coral development
    - increasing the outbreaks of coral eating starfish